DUI Defense Lawyer

 How we can help?

-The good news is that DUI defense attorney Karren Kenney can help.
+The good news is that DUI defense lawyer Karren Kenney can help.
 In her more than 20 years of experience as both a public defender and private criminal defense lawyer, Ms. Kenney has developed a strong reputation for fighting tirelessly for her clients as well as a good working relationship with many local judges and prosecutors.
 She understands the law and will keep you fully informed of your legal options throughout all stages of the case.
 She also knows what to look for in DUI cases and will investigate the circumstances of your arrest and may question police officers and other witnesses.
 DUI defense lawyer Karren Kenney will additionally seek to find the best possible outcome for you through potential settlement and plea bargaining.